Workplace Guidelines

 CEI encourages employees to use e-mail to communicate with fellow employees, suppliers, customers, or potential students regarding CEI business.
 Internal and external e-mails are considered business records and may be subject to federal and state recordkeeping requirements as well as to discovery in the event of litigation.
 Be aware of this possibility when sending e-mails within and outside CEI.

-All use of CEI provided communications systems, including e-mail and internet use, must conform to CEI guidelines and policies, including the Equal Opportunity, Harassment, Confidential Information, and Conflicts of Interest policies.
+All use of CEI provided communications systems, including e-mail and internet use must conform to CEI guidelines and policies, including the Equal Opportunity, Harassment, Confidential Information, and Conflicts of Interest policies.

 Fraternization